RyanarC/Xopak-System/README.md

 * Maybe other mods, ask and I will think about it.

 # Recommended Mods
-* Enviormental Visual Enhancements
+* Environmental Visual Enhancements
 * Scatterer (latest version)
-* Blackrack's Volummetric clouds (Will provide support for 2D clouds soon)
+* Blackrack's Volumetric clouds (Will provide support for 2D clouds soon)
 * Future Part Mods (Near/Far Future Tech, KSPIE, Sterling Systems)

 # Licensing
-* Xopak System is licensed by Attribution-NonCommercial-NoDerivs 4.0 International (CC BY-NC-ND 4.0).
+* The Xopak System is licensed by Attribution-NonCommercial-NoDerivs 4.0 International (CC BY-NC-ND 4.0).